 Commenting

-Create commenting feature in a closely collaborating cross-functional team for GetAccept’s Contracts domain.
+Creating a commenting feature in a closely collaborating cross-functional task force for GetAccept’s Contracts domain.

 Role